yatinkewale/k-d_tree/README.md

 Type the following commands for more builds

 	1. For creating shared library.
 Run -> make libshared Builds libkdtree as a shared library

 	2. For creating static library.
 Run -> make libstatic Builds libkdtree as a static library

 	3. For using shared library.
 Run -> make shared Creates executable from shared library.
+        To test,
-        To test, Run -> ./shared your_file.csv x y
+	Run -> ./shared your_file.csv point_x point_y

 	4. For using static library.
 Run -> make static Creates executable from static library.
+        To test,
-        To test, Run -> ./static your_file.csv x y
+	Run -> ./static your_file.csv point_x point_y

         5. To clean the directory.
 Run -> make clean